 - For CMS the signaling traffic, namely HTTPS, must only traverse the Load Balancer for URL filtering.
 The CMS load balancing is performed by the Application Server. - URL filter for the CMS - to avoid that the configuration web page of the CMS is accessed from the Internet.
 Note: the following URL shall be permitted: <CMS external FQDN>:7443/webkit.

-Note: the URL <CMS external FQDN>:7443/cms shall not be permitted. - TLS Termination - the TLS connection to CMS can be terminated in the Load Balancer, but the CMS requires HTTPS by default. - TURN traffic can be routed via the Load Balancer if it supports UDP.
+Note: the URL <CMS external FQDN>:7443/cms shall not be permitted.
+Note: the 7443 is the default port for HTTPS port and it is configurable. - TLS Termination - the TLS connection to CMS can be terminated in the Load Balancer, but the CMS requires HTTPS by default. - TURN traffic can be routed via the Load Balancer if it supports UDP.
 Note: it must be verified if the used Load Balancer supports the required UDP traffic. - NAT for the CMS can be performed by the Firewall before reaching the Load Balancer.